lgarrison/talks/presentations/02_AbacusRoman2025/slides.md

 ::right::

 ## DESI-2
-- Higher-resolution simulations with more high-redshift outputs
+- Higher-resolution simulations with more high-redshift outputs than AbacusSummit
 - Designed for DESI-2 forecasts
 - First simulations to use the new Abacus 2D domain decomposition
 - Minor improvements for high redshift accuracy